SELF-GUIDED HAUTE ROUTE HIKING TOUR OVERVIEW

 - Accommodation: Overnight in a 1* hotel, breakfast and dinner included

-Day 6: Gruben – St Niklaus – Zermatt
+Day 6: Hike From Gruben – St Niklaus – Zermatt

-This day is the last one before reaching the famous swiss alpine city of Zermatt.
+Today is your last day hiking the Haute Route before reaching the famous swiss alpine city of Zermatt.
 The hiking path reaches the mountain hamlet of Jungu.
 From here, you’ll take a small cable car down to St-Niklaus.

 - Hiking Today: 13km, 1130 m Ascent, 970 m Descent